 ‘C6 Elite’ Mobile Crane Course is part of our ‘Construction Safety Initiative’

 The ‘C6 Elite’ course is all part of our objective to build a safer industry.
 Our vision is that it’ll be standardised across the industry as hopefully now, you’ve understood our reasoning for its importance.
 You’ll be hearing more from us in the coming weeks about the ‘Construction Safety Initiative’ – stay tuned!

 You cannot replace years of experience in the seat of a crane with one week in a training yard – that ‘apprentice-ship’ has now sailed.
 Leaving the training yard with C6 crane ticket in hand, it’s up to employers to build on their learning with further in-house development.
 The overwhelming majority in industry also feel that before taking the seat you learn the craft and ‘do your time’ outside the cab at the hook (check out our dogging and rigging courses here).
 However, before you step outside the training yard, you can be better prepared for whatever ‘real life’ situation faces you next.

 Feeling inspired to experience the best mobile crane training has to offer?

 Check out our course calendar here, send us a message via the enquiry form or call us on 07 5502 8331 to book.
-Our training facility is by the M1 at Helensvale, Gold Coast.
+Our training facility is at Stapylton off the M1, Yatala North exit where the Gold Coast meets Brisbane.
 Train and get accredited with us, On the Job Training (RTO #70023).